Principal Investigator: Joshua Nasielski

 - The overall objective is to develop a suite of data-backed agronomic options for farmers who want to increase the lodging resistance of their oat crop.

-- To quantify the effects of five agronomic practices (seeding density, row width, seeding depth, split-N applications, PGR) on lodging resistance in Ontario on a subset of lodging-prone and lodging-resistant oat varieties approved for milling oat use by Quaker/PepsiCo.
+- To quantify the effects of five agronomic practices (seeding density, row width, seeding depth, split-N applications, Plant Growth Regulators PGR)) on lodging resistance in Ontario on a subset of lodging-prone and lodging-resistant oat varieties approved for milling oat use by Quaker/PepsiCo.

 - Globally, human demand for oat-based products is increasing and oat production/prices are expanding.
 As consumer interest in healthy foods and plant-based proteins increases, it can be expected that consumption of oats, which have the highest protein levels of any cereal, will continue to increase after decades of decline.
 Additional oat agronomic research is warranted in areas where milling oat marketing opportunities are greatest.
 This research will benefit the oat value chain within the province.
 Additionally, in areas of southern/eastern Ontario where winter wheat is frequently winterkilled, farmers who want to keep a cereal in their rotation need options for profitable spring cereal production.